Sometimes not doing something can be even more scandalous than doing something.

 And of course there are the exceptionally sad stories of the ‘childless’ women who want to have children but cannot.
 These are valid and heartbreaking narratives and I have no desire to see them hushed away.
 I’m so glad that there are communities such as Gateway and local support services available for those suffering the trauma of infertility.

 And I’m glad that for the most part, they get to own their narrative.

 We are speculated on by just about everybody, including some mums who feel the need to tell us what we are missing out on.
 We aren’t listened to when we share what our decision is really about or the circumstances that lead us there.

 There are jokes about us having too much time on our hands when we share our thoughts, suggesting our very contemplations are some sort of luxury.
 Even though they are not intentionally patronising, there’s a sting in the tail because ‘busyness’ is regarded as the ultimate grown-up status symbol.

 Sometimes we are even raged at when expressing any kind of opinion, as though non-parents don’t have a right to contribute to the society we all live in and the community we all share.

 The broader social implication is that there is no publicly acceptable to way to just BE a woman and live a life of contentment.

 If we are ever invited to speak about being childfree, there’s simply no way to do it without falling into justifying yourself –see above.
-Childfree people are inevitably backed into a corner shouting ‘But I love children, I’m not a monster!’ even if they don’t, in a way that no parent feels obligated to announce other than when talking about their own.
+Childfree women are inevitably backed into a corner shouting ‘But I love children, I’m not a monster!’ even if they don’t, in a way that no parent feels obligated to announce other than when talking about their own.